sdiehl/wiwinwlh/tutorial.md

 **Servant**

 Servant is the newest of the standard Haskell web frameworks.
-It emerged after GHC 8.0 and incorporates many modern langauge extensions.
+It emerged after GHC 8.0 and incorporates many modern language extensions.
 It is based around the key idea of having a type-safe routing system in which many aspects of the request/response cycle of the server are expressed at the type-level.
 This allows many common errors found in web applications to be prevented.
 Servant